-The applicant reports that at the time trials with the $A1BC_2F_1$ generation were being conducted, their field researchers were reporting a 10% failure rate of the ELISA kit being used for the detection of the Cry3Bb1 protein in the field.
+At the time trials with the $A1BC_2F_1$ generation were being conducted, their field researchers were reporting a 10% failure rate of the ELISA kit being used for the detection of the Cry3Bb1 protein in the field.
 Apart from this anomalous result for one of the generations, the results of the segregation analysis are consistent with the finding of a single active site of insertion of the cry3Bb1 gene that segregates according to Mendelian laws of genetics.
-This stability is demonstrated across three generations of cross fertilisation and two generations of self-pollination.
+This stability is demonstrated across three generations of cross fertilisation and two generations of selfpollination.